-The Radiation Protection Regulations set out the limits for radiation doses.
+The Radiation Protection Regulations set out limits for radiation doses.
 The effective dose limit for members of the public is 1 mSv per year.
-Any person for whom there is a reasonable probability that they will receive a dose greater than the limit for the public in the course of their business or occupation is classified as a Nuclear Energy Worker (NEW), as defined in section 2 of the NSCA.
+Any person who has a reasonable probability of receiving a dose greater than the limit for the public in the course of their business or occupation is classified as a nuclear energy worker (NEW), as defined in section 2 of the NSCA.
 The dose limits for NEWs are specified in section 13 of the Radiation Protection Regulations.
 These limits are meant to ensure that no individual is exposed to unacceptable risk due to radiation exposure.